grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are AppInsightsMetricNameQuery
+Accepted values for `value` are "AppInsightsMetricNameQuery"

 ##### fn grafanaTemplateVariableFn.AppInsightsMetricNameQuery.withRawQuery